-Mali Dutchie Puppies — Before You Buy
+Mali Dutchie Puppies

 Mali Dutchie puppies might be small when they’re adopted, but they grow into large dogs that can weigh up to 70 pounds when fully grown!
 So, it’s important to know about things like their energy levels and their natural sociability to ensure that you know how to properly care for your new pooch.

-3 Little-Known Facts About Mali Dutchies
+3 Little-Known Facts About the Mali Dutchie

 1. They Have Impressive Bloodlines

 The Mali Dutchie is partially bred from an impressive line of working dogs called the Belgian Malinois.
-The Belgian Malinois has served in World War I, has helped the Navy Seals defeat enemies, and are just as proficient at skydiving as humans are.
+The Belgian Malinois has served in World War I, has helped the Navy Seals defeat enemies, and is just as proficient at skydiving as humans are.
 So, it’s safe to say that the Mali Dutchie can exhibit many of the impressive traits that their Belgian Malinois parent does, with the proper training in place.